ghassen3699/ghassen3699/README.md

 ### Hi there 👋
-### I'm Ghassen a Full Stack Developer (MERN - Django/ReactJS) and SharePoint Framework (SPFx) Developer
+### I'm Ghassen a Full-Stack Developer (MERN - Django/ReactJS) and SharePoint Consultant

-- 🔭 I’m currently - Software Developer at Alight MEA
+- 🔭 I’m currently - SharePoint Developer at Alight MEA
 - 🌱 I'm currently learning Devops tools for building CI/CD pipelines and understand how to build, Add, Update repositories and deploy projects.
 - 📫 Reach me on Gmail: << ghassenkhamassi@gmail.com >>